 Production Trainee Scheme

-Applications for PTS 2014 are now closed.
+Applications for PTS 2015 are now closed.
 Applications for 2016 will open in December 2016.

 The Production Trainee Scheme is the BBC's fast track traineeship.